question-bank/programming-languages/01-introduction/sum-of-two-numbers.md

 ## Sum of Two Numbers

 Write a program to print on the output the sum of two hard coded integer numbers (the numbers are up to you).
-For example, if you assigned 2 and 3, the output is:

-**Output**:
+**Example**:

 ```console
 5